Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 6425-7125 MHz

-Addtionally, Wi-Fi 7 has improvements in all bands, and the MLO feature is available without the 6GHz.
+Additionally, Wi-Fi 7 has improvements in all bands, and the MLO feature can be available without the 6GHz.

-So, choosing dual-band Wi-Fi 7 means you can enjoy all the benefits of the latest standard without the headache it might cause, at least in its current early stages.
+So, choosing dual-band Wi-Fi 7 means you can enjoy many benefits of the standard without the headache it might cause or the premium costs.

-By the way, you can use multiple units of all routers below, except for the Netgear RS200, to build an equally straightforward mesh system, preferably via wired backhauling.
+By the way, you can use multiple units of all routers below, except for those from Netgear, to build an equally straightforward Wi-Fi system, preferably via wired backhauling to extend the coverage.

 1. Asus RT-BE86U